Lancers reload from transfer portal - Farmville

 Perkins ranks among the top point guards to come through the N.C.
 Central program, ranking second in program history with 528 assists and among the top 10 in games played, games started and minutes.
 His 190 assists during the 2017-18 season are the fourth-most on the school’s single-season leaderboard, while he also set the school’s MEAC Tournament record with 23 assists during N.C.
 Central’s 2018 MEAC Championship run.

-A native of Greensboro, North Carolina, and a product of Greensboro Day School, Perkins ranked among the MEAC’s top 10 in assists per game all four years and posted career averages of 6.3 points, 4.8 assists and 2.8 rebounds per game, as well as a career assist-to-turnover ratio of 1.90.
+A native of Greensboro, North Carolina, and a product of Greensboro Day School, Perkins ranked among the MEAC’s top 10 in assists per game all four years and posted career averages of 6.3 points, 4.8 assists and 2.8 rebounds per game as well as a career assist-to-turnover ratio of 1.90.

 But Perkins’ tenure at N.C.
 Central was defined by more than his individual production, as he directed the Eagles to three league titles, including MEAC Championship tournament wins and NCAA berths as a freshman in 2017-18 and a sophomore in 2018-19, as well as a MEAC Regular Season Championship in 2019-20.
 In total, the Eagles posted a four-year record of 60-54 overall, 35-21 in the MEAC, and 8-1 in MEAC postseason play.